Usuy-Leon/Microscopy_Dark-Field-Filters/README.md

 >  2. The Field Diafragm is at least 90 % open !
 >  3. Beyond 0.65 NA Spider stop filters are harder to use and allign !

+# This is How it looks!

 ![daph_Dark](https://github.com/user-attachments/assets/f4cad830-730c-4dc8-8664-54d7b1bbb2bf)

+Daphnia sp, 25x, Custume Dark Field

 # Recomended readings